 Luz lives in Nueva Vida.
 She works very hard and has assumed Petronila’s responsibilities in maintaining a clean clinic.
 She is slight in build and strong in work.

 Xiomara and her family live in Ciudad Sandino.
 She joined the Nueva Vida Clinic’s staff during the Coronavirus pandemic, aiding in cleaning and disinfecting clinic buildings and surfaces.
 The two women are phenomenal in helping to keep the virus at bay.

 Jubilee House Community members who are CDCA staff:

-is one of the founders of the JHC and spends most of his time wheeling and dealing on behalf of the poor, working out fair deals for farmers, while convincing good hearted businesses to work with the co-ops.
+Mike is one of the founders of the JHC and spends most of his time wheeling and dealing on behalf of the poor, working out fair deals for farmers, while convincing good-hearted businesses to work with the co-ops.
 He also works on issues of organics and fair trade both in Nicaragua and the U.S. The self-described “visionary” of the community, Mike would much rather be pontificating from the comfort of his hammock.

 Paul joined the JHCommunity along with Becca, and has worked as an informal volunteer while developing woodworking skills within their rual community.
 Joining the staff in 2020, Paul divides his time between the workshop and the development of Casa Ben Linder.

 Sarah is one of the founders of the JHC and an appropriate technology genius.
 Sarah can design and build anything and spend nearly nothing doing it.
 She also puts together the newsletters, the website, and keeps up with the best organized database ever.
 Sarah does an educational speaking trip in the eastern U.S. each spring and by default has become the CDCA’s IT person.

 Sarah, Mike, Kathy, and Kathleen are in their late 60s and early 70s and are trying to phase out their work to the younger staff members.